kiali/kiali/GOVERNANCE.md

 ## Involuntary Removal or Demotion

-Involuntary removal/demotion of a contributor happens when requirements to be on certain role aren't being met.
+Involuntary removal/demotion of a contributor happens when requirements for a certain role aren't being met.
 This may include repeated patterns of inactivity, extended period of inactivity, a period of failing to meet the requirements of your role, and/or a violation of the Code of Conduct.
 This process is important because it protects the community and its deliverables while also opens up opportunities for new contributors to step in.

 Involuntary removal or demotion is handled through a vote by simple majority of the current Maintainers.